High energy collision without fine tuning: Acceleration and multiple collisions of shells in a bound system: Setup

 With the help of Eqs. (\ref{dust-potential}) and (\ref{time-dilation}), the explicit form of \eq{Ecm} is written by

 where $\sign(x)$ is the sign function.
 It seems that \eq{Ecm-explicit} can be large if $f_2$ is small for given values of $E_i, m, Q$ and $M_2$.
-Since the spacetime is over extremal in our setup, $f_2$ is positive and never become zero.
+Since the spacetime is overextremal in our setup, $f_2$ is positive and never becomes zero.
 The minimum value of $f_2$ is